WICG/compression-dictionary-transport/README.md

 This prevents passive resources, like images, from using the dictionary fetch as a side-channel for sending information.

 ## Cache/CDN considerations
-Any caches between the server and the client will need to be able to support `Vary` on both `Accept-Encoding` and `sec-available-dictionary`, otherwise the responses will be either corrupt (in the case of serving a `sbr` resource with the wrong dictionary) or ineffective (serving the brotli-compressed resource when `sbr` was possible).
+Any caches between the server and the client will need to be able to support `Vary` on both `Accept-Encoding` and `sec-available-dictionary`, otherwise the responses will be either corrupt (in the case of serving a dictionary-compressed resource with the wrong dictionary) or ineffective (serving a non-dictionary-compressed resource when dictionary compression was possible).

-Any middle-boxes in the request flow will also need to support the `sbr` content-encoding, either by passing it through unmodified or by managing the appropriate dictionaries and compressed resources.
+Any middle-boxes in the request flow will also need to support the dictionary-compressed content-encoding, either by passing it through unmodified or by managing the appropriate dictionaries and compressed resources.

 ## Open Questions